 Halifax, Nova Scotia

 **Please note that filmmakers that are aged 18 or under and that live in one of the four Atlantic Canadian provinces (i.e. New Brunswick, Newfoundland and Labrador, Nova Scotia and Prince Edward Island) can choose to also enter the FIN Kids Youth Competition free of charge.
-The Call for Entries for the FIN Kids Film Competition open on January 12, 2018.**
+The Call for Entries for the FIN Kids Film Competition opened on November 18, 2019.**

 1. Works submitted in languages other than English must be subtitled in English.